 Diagnostic Workup in Urinary Incontinence

 A thorough medical history is a powerful tool to differentiate between different forms of urinary incontinence.
-Important aspects of the history in urinary incontinence: lower urinary tract symptoms, precipitans of urinary incontinence (laugh, cough...), severity of urinary incontinence, bother due to incontinence, previous surgery, number of vaginal childbirth, medications, neurological and urological diseases.
+Important aspects are lower urinary tract symptoms, precipitans of urinary incontinence (laugh, cough), severity of urinary incontinence, bother due to incontinence, previous surgery, number of vaginal childbirth, medications, and neurological and urological diseases.

 Severity of Urinary Incontinence:

 Laboratory Tests in Urinary Incontinence:

-Urine sediment, urine culture and determination of creatinine to assess renal function.
+Urine sediment, urine culture, and creatinine to assess renal function.

 Imaging in Urinary Incontinence: